Click on WRITE POST button at right >>> to post entries on this page.

 ARIES III NOTABLE Sir Charles Spencer "Charlie" Chaplin, was an English comic actor and filmmaker who rose to fame in the silent film era.
 April 16, 1889, Walworth, UK.

 ARIES III NOTABLES: Leonardo Da Vinci, Charlie Chaplin, Thomas Jefferson, Nikita Khrushchev, Buddha, J.P.
 Morgan.
 Christopher Hitchens, Helen (Cancer I) Keller's Anne Sullivan Macy (Aries III).

 ADVICE: Tune into what people are really saying.
-Beware of those who wish to monopolze your time and energy.
+Beware of those who wish to monopolize your time and energy.
 Ideals and ideas can be worthy of devotion, but also destructive.
 Make sure that others want to be helped or led before you offer.
 Try to keep in touch with the actual state of things.
-Beware of being carried away by your own enthusiam.
+Beware of being carried away by your own enthusiasm.